 New sod grass is very vulnerable immediately after it has been laid.
 Caring for your new sod properly over the next couple of weeks and beyond is vital to protecting the investment you made in it and the long-term health of your sod.
 Following the care instructions in this guide will help give your sod the best start possible so that it will grow lush and green for years to come!
 This is especially important in the summer here in the Macon, Warner Robins, and Perry area of Middle Georgia.

 Remember, if you have any questions or concerns about your new sod, we're always happy to help, even if we weren't the ones who laid it.
 Keep reading to learn how to take care of your new sod!

 Here's a quick video with Terry summarizing how to care for new sod grass.
-This is a summertime video, but most of these instruction can be applied year-round.
-Keep reading for more information.
+This is a summertime video, but most of these instructions can be applied year-round.
+Keep reading for more information!